naubiomech/TeensyNanoExoCode/Documentation/AddingNew/AddingNewBLEMessage.md

 The function must be declared like this: 'inline static void my_new_function(ExoData* data, BleMessage* msg)'

 ## ComsMCU.cpp
-1. If you're message is being received by the Exo, go to the switch statement in CommsMCU::_process_complete_gui_command(BleMessage* msg).
+1. If you're message is being received by the Exo, go to the switch statement in ComsMCU::_process_complete_gui_command(BleMessage* msg).
 2. Add a case for your message using the variable you made in the 'names' namespace.
 The case should only call the function that your made in the 'handlers' namespace.